 But Bella has not come out of remission.
 She was young and strong when cancer hit, and she remains incredibly strong now at over 9 years of age.
 She continues to train and compete in agility and canine scent work.
 She is 21 pounds of fighting spirit.
 Her eyes are bright, her coat is like silk, her teeth are a beautiful untarnished white and fifty months after first being declared to be in remission, she remains cancer-free.

 Bella still sees her original vet every 6-8 weeks for a cancer check and chiropractic adjustment.
 We talk about why Bella is different, why she has succeeded where so many have not.
 I think it’s more than just luck, although luck has its role.
 What I have learned over the past four years is that we cannot underestimate the impact upon our dogs of commercially prepared foods, house and lawn chemicals that soak into pads, vaccines that inflict live viruses into their muscles, topical pest controls that are meant to kill other living beings, heartworm preventatives that fill their bodies with arsenic.
 Our dogs’ immune systems are under constant assault.

 I said earlier, that I am the guardian of Bella’s immune system.
 I believe that.
 I am vigilant as to what goes into her body, and what her body is exposed to.
 Bella is here for a purpose.
 She is like a beacon to other cancer fighters, of what can happen with good food, a clean environment and a reduction of insults to the immune system.

-Update: In June 2017, Bella came out of remission after 53 months.
-That is an amazing remission time, and we are all pulling for her as she enters treatment to obtain a new remission!
+Febraury 2018 update: In June 2017, Bella came out of remission after 53 months.
+That is an amazing remission time.
+She redid the CHOP chemo protocol and is again in full remission.